Sheer Heart Attack: "Killer Queen"

-"Tenement Funster"/"Flick of the Wrist"/"Lily of the Valley" medley
+"Tenement Funster"/"Flick of the Wrist"/"Lily of the Valley"

 Roger Taylor wrote "Tenement Funster" about youth and rebellion and sang lead vocals, while John Deacon played the song's prominent acoustic guitar parts in May's absence.
-It segues into Mercury's "Flick of the Wrist" (which was released, along with "Killer Queen", as a double A-sided single), and then into a softer, piano-based Mercury song, "Lily of the Valley", making the three songs a medley.
+It segues into Mercury's "Flick of the Wrist" (which was released, along with "Killer Queen", as a double A-sided single), and then into a softer, piano-based Mercury song, "Lily of the Valley", making the three songs continuous.

 "Now I'm Here"

 "Now I'm Here" was written by May while hospitalised, and recalls the group's early tour supporting Mott the Hoople.
 It was recorded during the last week of the sessions for the album, with May playing piano.

-Side two

 "In the Lap of the Gods"

 "In the Lap of the Gods" was written by Mercury and featured multiple vocal overdubs from himself and Roger Taylor.
 It features one of the highest notes on the album, sung by Taylor.
-Other than the name, it is completely unrelated to In the Lap of the Gods...Revisited.